 Dr Fancourt also found the following: “[that] singing can help people with mental health conditions.
 In one study involving women with postnatal depression, they found that women participating in singing programmes reduced their symptoms by 40% in just a few weeks.”

 This makes so much sense to me.
-Having experienced quite severe depression in the past, one of the great regulators of low mood in my day-to-day is enjoyment and singing.
-Even if I have a day where I do not see anyone other than my wife and daughter, I do not feel in any way lonely or down if I have been able to sing to my heart’s content at some point in the day.
+Having experienced severe depression, one of the great regulators of low mood in my day-to-day is enjoyment of singing.
+Even if I have a day where I do not see anyone other than my wife and daughter, I do not feel in any way lonely or down if I have been able to sing.

-So this has been my own personal empirical experience, but to see it backed up in such studies is really quite remarkable.
+So this has been my own personal empirical experience.
+Yet, to see it backed up in such studies is really quite remarkable.

 Conclusion: Sing a little every day